 “20, Sunday.
 Fine warm weather.
 Passed Point de Tors (on the right bank of the River) about noon.
 Tracking & pulling all day.
 Encamped about 5 miles below the regular tracking ground.”
 In French, Torse means “chest,” or “torso.”
 This might be a spot where two men stripped down and had a fist fight, as is sometimes recorded in these journals.

 “21, Monday.
 Exceedingly warm.
 Came to the tracking ground early this morning, and kept at it the whole day afterwards, on the right bank.
 Encamped a short distance beyond Napaway Rapid.”
 When the men are “tracking,” they are hauling the boats upriver by lines, while walking along the river banks.
 In this part of the river they did this for days on end.
-The further up the river they traveled, the stronger was the current, and the harder they worked.
+The closer they got to Carlton House, the stronger was the current, and the harder they worked.
 Sometimes the banks were muddy and they sank to their knees, sometimes the banks were laid with smooth round stones and tracking was easier.

 “23, Wednesday.
 Cloudy and squally, but no rain.
 Breakfasted at Fort de Corn, where there were several lodges of Indians, who traded a good quantity of dried meat with us.
 Tracking all day.
 In the evening one of the boats was slightly broken, and we lost upwards of an hour by it.”
-There were a number of old forts in this part of the river.
+They were still on the Saskatchewan River, but just south of the North Saskatchewan where Carlton House stood.
+There were a number of old forts in this part of the historic Saskatchewan River.
 Fort Aux Trembles was constructed by independent traders and operated between 1773 and 1777.
 Fort a la Corne [or Fort St. Louis] was built in 1753 by Chevalier Louis-Francois de la Corne, and stood just south of the confluence of the North and South Saskatchewan Rivers.
 West of Fort a la Corne was Batoche’s Fort or Point, which might be the location of the NWC’s old Fort Batoche that operated for a single season.
 Finally Fort Maranquin had once stood close to the confluence of the two rivers.
 The men who worked this river had long memories, and there was always someone willing to share the story of every point along this river.

 “25, Friday.
 This morning the boats came up to us and breakfasted.
-Got up the Rapid Croche [Crooked Rapid] about noon, and tracked & rowed the remainder of the day against a strong head wind.
+Got up the Rapid Croche [Crooked Rapid] about noon, and tracked & rowed the remainder of the day against a strong head wind.”
+When they reached Cole’s Rapids they were on the North Saskatchewan River, and Carlton House was ahead of them.

 “August 26, Saturday.
 Exceedingly warm, although there was a strong breeze ahead.
 Passed some Indians about noon on the right bank of the River.
 Made the usual day’s march.